jasny/persist-sql-query/README.md

 ## Installation ##

-DBQuery can be easily installed using [composer](http://getcomposer.org/).
+Jasny DBQuery-MySQL is registred at packagist as [jasny/dbquery-mysql](https://packagist.org/packages/jasny/dbquery-mysql) and can be easily installed using [composer](http://getcomposer.org/).
 Alternatively you can simply download the .zip and copy the file from the 'src' folder.

 ## Examples ##